jaredc23/Java-AI/README.md

 How AI works in general is *not* explained, rather the comments are explaining what it code is doing, not *why*

 # NOTE:
 The ai now learns!
-The only feature not yet availible is saving and loading nets
+You can also save and load neural nets!

 How to train:
  Create a net as seen in Net_Runner.java